 Since you’re here…

 … we have a small favor to invite.
-More people are studying and assisting our unbiased, investigative reporting than ever earlier.
-And not like many information businesses, we’ve got selected an approach that lets us preserve our journalism reachable to all, regardless of where they stay or what they could come up with the money for.
+More people are studying and assisting our unbiased, investigative reporting than ever.
+And unlike many information businesses, we’ve selected an approach that lets us preserve our journalism reachable to all, regardless of where they stay or what they could come up with the money for.

-The Guardian is editorially impartial, meaning we set our own time table.
+The Guardian is editorially impartial, meaning we set our timetable.
 Our journalism is loose from industrial bias and no longer encouraged by billionaire proprietors, politicians, or shareholders.
 No one edits our editor.
 No one steers our opinion.
 This is crucial because it enables us to voice those less heard, challenges the effectiveness, and maintains them to account.
-It’s what makes us special to such a lot of others inside the media, at a time while authentic, honest reporting is vital.
+It makes us special to others inside the media when authentic, honest reporting is vital.

 Every contribution we acquire from readers like you, large or small, goes at once into funding our journalism.
 This helps us preserve operating as we do, but we must hold and build on it to come back each year.
 Support The Guardian from as little as $1 – and it best takes a minute.
 Thank you.